 Condition Met Condition Assessed Yes The state has lifted or relaxed the stay-home order to allow schools to physically reopen.

-Hillview is following updated guidance released from the Los Angeles County Public Health Department.
-We continue to revise our policies as guidance changes.
+IDEA Academy @Cottonwood is following updated guidance released from the Los Angeles County Public Health Department.
+The latest revision used is September 7, 2020.

 Flexibility or Lifting of County Stay-Home Order